 The KHS Main Building will be preserved and the historical façade at 403 Broadway will remain intact–and the interior will be renovated and modernized.
 This Main Building will provide for student support services, the District Special Education unit, fine arts, faculty departmental workspace, and school administration, among other program needs.

 The Kate Walton Field House will remain in its current location and will be strengthened and repaired both through reconstruction and with the addition of a new fitness center that will be open to community members.
-The Michael J. Myron and Whiston-Tobin buildings will undergo planned demolitions (during the summer months) as part of the project.
+The Myron J. Michael and Whiston-Tobin buildings will undergo planned demolitions (during the summer months) as part of the project.